jtpeller/sudoku/README.md

 - Splash screen
 - Main Menu, with title and customized buttons
 - Game page, which has the Sudoku grid and related buttons / etc.
-- Options submenu, which I'm still figuring out how I want to tackle (if at all).
+- Options submenu, with options that influence appearance and the game.

 The game itself aims to implement: